 As discussed above, Enterprise Environmental Factors (EEF) and Organizational Process Assets (OPA) are two different concepts.
 Below are some of the differences between them.

 - Since the Organizational process assets are the organization’s inventory and documents that can be changed or modified.
-On the other hand, enterprise environmental factors are the conditions mostly out of the organization’s control such as government regulations.
+On the other hand, EEF are the conditions mostly out of the organization’s control such as government regulations.

 - Improving the organizational process assets improves the processes of an organization.
-On the other hand enterprise environmental factors may have positive or negative effects on a project depending on the conditions.
+On the other hand, EEF may have positive or negative effects on a project depending on the conditions.

-- Organizational process assets support the organizations efficiency and continuity.
+- Organizational process assets support the organization’s efficiency and continuity.
 By the help of organizational process assets, the organizations improve their process and increase their productivity.
-Organizational process assets are related with the organization’ s outputs and product quality.
+Organizational process assets are related to the organization’ s outputs and product quality.

-- Enterprise environmental factors may limit the project team.
-On the other hand organizational process assets improve the teams work and help to save time.
+- EEF may limit the project team.
+On the other hand, organizational process assets improve the teams work and help to save time.

 Enterprise environmental factors are mostly out of your control such as political climate or a change in tax rates.
 However effective planning and control practices help to improve decision making so that you can minimize the negative effects of EEF by early responses.

-On the other hand organizational process assets are the records and knowledge base of an organization that have influences of the organization’s success.
+On the other hand, organizational process assets are the records and knowledge base of an organization that has influences of the organization’s success.
 Keeping and storing the records systematically make the project’s team’s work more efficient.
-In this article we review both enterprise environmental factors and organizational process assets concepts.
-Note that these concepts are important from the PMP Certification exam point of view because they are related with project integration management processes.
+In this article, we review both enterprise environmental factors and organizational process assets concepts.
+Note that these concepts are important from the PMP Certification exam point of view because they are related to project integration management processes.